Deeksha-602/Deeksha-602/README.md

 ### 🎯 Career Objective

-I aim to build a strong career as a Software Developer by working on challenging and impactful projects.
-I am particularly interested in roles where I can apply my problem-solving skills and programming expertise to develop efficient, reliable, and scalable software solutions.
-Currently, I am focusing on the Camera and Imaging domain, where I am enhancing my skills in C++ and Python for performance-critical and real-world applications.
+To grow as a software developer by working on meaningful problems and delivering reliable, high-quality solutions.

 ### 🔭 Currently Working On

 - Camera and imaging domain projects
 - Image processing and camera pipeline concepts
-- Development using C++ and Python
+- Development using C++, Python and AI
 - Performance optimization and debugging for imaging applications